stonkgs/stonkgs/README.md

 STonKGs is a Sophisticated Transformer that can be joinylu trained on biomedical text and Knowledge Graphs.
 This multimodal Transformer combines structured information from KGs with unstructured text data to learn joint representations.
-While we demonstrated STonKGs on a biomedical knowledge graph (i.e., [INDRA] (https://github.com/sorgerlab/indra)), the model can be applied other domains.
+While we demonstrated STonKGs on a biomedical knowledge graph (i.e., [INDRA](https://github.com/sorgerlab/indra)), the model can be applied other domains.
 In the following sections we describe the scripts that are necessary to be run to train the model on any given dataset.

 ### Training STonKGs